EndPointCorp/end-point-blog/2020/09/05/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 As you can see, these are the same settings that we used to configure our MySQL and Elasticsearch containers.
 So make sure to do the same if you've been following along and decided to go with different values.

 Once that command is done, we're ready.
 We have a working Magento.
-Try it our by running...
+Try it out by running...

 ```sh
 php -S 0.0.0.0:5000 -t ./pub/ ./phpserver/router.php